 Jeffrey Yang works as an editor at New Directions.
 He has been with the press since 2000.

-Associate Editor Michael Barron has been working at New Directions since 2006.
+Associate Editor and Publicity Director Michael Barron has been working at New Directions since 2006.
 He is a graduate of the Evergreen State College.

 Erik Rieselbach is the Art Director & Production Manager of New Directions.